-The Honor Code of the Stony Brook University School of Medicine
+The Honor Code of the Stony Brook University Renaissance School of Medicine

-We, as medical students of Stony Brook University, believe there is a need to support and cultivate the high ethical standards of honor associated with the medical community.
+We, as medical students of Stony Brook University's Renaissance School of Medicine, believe there is a need to support and cultivate the high ethical standards of honor associated with the medical community.

-This Honor Code intends to make explicit minimum standards to which we, as a community, will hold our colleagues and ourselves accountable.
+This Honor Code intends to make explicit minimum standards to which we, as a community, will hold our colleagues and ourselves accountable to.
 Personal and academic integrity are the foundation of the Code, with particular focus on respectful communication among peers.

 We are aware that integrity, accountability, mutual respect and trust are essential to the medical profession and we will actively support and work to achieve these ideals throughout our professional career.
 The environment that we create is critical to this endeavor.